Wanderlust Airlines - Case Study

 The research I undertook included:

-• Deep dive into a user’s experience to gain concrete understanding of each step of the experience in the customer journey.
+• Usability testing via in-depth interviews: A deep dive into individual user experiences to gain a concrete understanding of every step within the customer journey.

 Analysis and Conclusions